stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ### Thanks to
 * [Mohan Zhang](http://www.mohanzhang.com/) from [CollegeVine](https://www.collegevine.com), for letting us experiment, play and deploy `purescript-bridge` in order to improve the type safety.
 BTW, if you want to study in a prestigious university in the USA, the team at [CollegeVine](https://www.collegevine.com) knows all the secrets to get you accepted.
-* [Wikipedia](https://www.wikipedia.org/) for providing nice photos of famous scientists, and for the great labour they are doing.
+* [Wikipedia](https://www.wikipedia.org/) for providing nice photos of famous scientists, and for the great work they are doing.